Aquatic Plant Information, Tools and Research

 - Tools for Assessing Lakes and their Plant Communities

 Resource Description UW-Extension APM Guide: Aquatic Plant Management in Wisconsin This guide to APM, developed by UW-Extension and many of our partners, was written for anyone interested in conducting APM.
 It provides a walk-through of the APM planning and permitting processes, descriptions, pros and cons of various control strategies and much more.
 Recommended Baseline Monitoring of Aquatic Plants in Wisconsin: Sampling Design and Laboratory Procedures, Data Entry and Analysis, and Applications This document describes DNR's standard protocol for assessing aquatic plant distribution and abundance in lakes.
 It provides instructions for conducting a point-intercept (PI) survey, obtaining PI coordinates and uploading them to a GPS, vouchering specimens and more.
-Plant Point-Intercept Survey Data Entry and Analysis Form This Excel spreadsheet should be used to document data collected during PI surveys of aquatic plants.
+Plant Point-Intercept Survey Data Entry and Analysis Form [XLS] This Excel spreadsheet should be used to document data collected during PI surveys of aquatic plants.
 It includes instructions for use and once data has been entered, provides automated summary statistics of the data.
-Spreadsheet for Comparing PI Survey Presence-Absence Data This Excel spreadsheet can be used to compare aquatic plant presence-absence data over time.
+Spreadsheet for Comparing PI Survey Presence-Absence Data [XLSM] This Excel spreadsheet can be used to compare aquatic plant presence-absence data over time.
 It may be used to assess differences in the plant community before and after management and evaluate plant management outcomes.
 Draft Fact Sheet: Guidance for Implementing Small Scale Spot Treatments and Design of Herbicide Concentration Monitoring Plans This draft protocol can assist in designing small-scale aquatic herbicide treatments and monitoring herbicide concentrations following treatment.
 Draft Fact Sheet: Design of Herbicide Concentration Monitoring Plans for Whole Lake Herbicide Treatments This draft protocol can assist in designing an herbicide concentration monitoring plan following a whole lake herbicide treatment.
 Aquatic Plant Treatment Evaluation Protocol This protocol is designed to evaluate the response of the aquatic plant community following an herbicide treatment or any other ecosystem manipulation.
 This protocol can be used to monitor whole-lake or small-scale aquatic plant management (APM) activities on lakes.

 - Annual APM Industry Meeting Materials